Assessment centre tips for graduates

 - Plan your outfit – Unless you've specifically been told to dress a certain way, it's always best to play it safe and go for something smart.
 Our guide to the different work dress codes has everything you need to know, including where to buy formal clothing on a budget.

 - Double-check all your details – Use a journey planner to plan your route, but make sure your arrival time is comfortably earlier than you actually need to be there.
 That way you can deal with any traffic or delayed trains and arrive at the right place, at the right time.
 And, if you've been asked to prepare anything in advance (like a presentation), read it through a couple of times beforehand.

 - Contact other candidates – A top trick is to seek out the other candidates and try to get in touch with them.
 Remember that there are often multiple job vacancies up for grabs, so there's no need to have a hostile attitude towards your peers.
-If you're able to get a better idea of what they're like, talk with them freely and maybe even become friends, this will help no end on the assessment day – especially when it comes to group exercises.
+If you're able to get a better idea of what they're like, talk with them freely and maybe even become friends.
+This will help massively on the assessment day, especially when it comes to group exercises.

 How to pass an assessment centre

 Here are the best tips for passing an assessment day: